Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: No-Arbitrage Properties of Nonlinear Markets

-We say that the market model $\cM=(\cS,\cD, \sB, \sC , \Psi^{0,x} (\sC ) )$ is {\it arbitrage-free for the trading desk} if no arbitrage opportunity exists for the trading desk with respect to any contract $\cC $ from $\sC $. \end{definition}
+\begin{definition} We say that the market model $\cM=(\cS,\cD, \cB, \sC , \Psi^{0,x} (\sC ) )$ has the {\it no-arbitrage property for the trading desk} if there are no arbitrage opportunities for the trading desk with respect to any contract $\cC $ from $\sC $. \end{definition}

-Our main purpose in Sections \ref{sec3.3} and \ref{sec3.4} was to provide some simple criteria that would allow one to eliminate models in which some particular form of arbitrage appears.
+Our main purpose in Sections \ref{sec3.3} and \ref{sec3.4} was to provide some simple and financially meaningful criteria that would allow us to detect and eliminate market models in which some particular form of arbitrage appears.
 Definition \ref{defarbn} and Definition \ref{defarbt} provide such criteria for accepting or rejecting any tentative nonlinear market model.
-It is easy to see that a model which is rejected according to Definition \ref{defarbt} is also rejected when Definition \ref{defarbn} is applied.
-We do not claim, however, that these tests are sufficient to discriminate between acceptable and non-acceptable nonlinear models for pricing of derivatives.
-Indeed, in Definition \ref{def:de7bb} we formulate additional conditions that should be satisfied by a viable market model.
+It is easy to see that a model which is rejected according to Definition \ref{defarbt} will also be rejected if Definition \ref{defarbn} is applied.
+We do not claim, however, that these tentative tests are sufficient for an effective discrimination between acceptable and non-acceptable nonlinear models for valuation of derivatives.
+Therefore, in Definition \ref{def:de7bb}, we will formulate additional conditions that should be satisfied by an acceptable model, which is then called a {\it regular} model.